Mobasheera/TetrisPDF/README.md

 # 🎮 TetrisPDF — Play Tetris Inside a PDF

 **TetrisPDF** is a playable version of the classic game **Tetris**, embedded entirely inside a `.pdf` file!
 No external dependencies.
-No browser.
+No browser needed.
 Just open the file in **Adobe Acrobat Reader** and start stacking blocks! 😎

 > Built with Python, PDF internals, and JavaScript.